aeternity/Vanillae/docs/sk-awcp/README.md

 let maybe_wallet = await sk.detect(sk.TIMEOUT_DEF_DETECT_MS,       // timeout
                                    "failed to detect wallet",      // error if timeout logger);                        // logger
+// returns a 'Safe' type
+// if the call "worked", it will be
+//      {ok: true, result: <what the wallet sent back>}
+// if not, it will be
+//      {ok: false, error: <either timeout, or some error originating from the wallet>}
+// so, we can branch on maybe_wallet.ok to see if the wallet is there or not

+if (maybe_wallet.ok)
+    document.body.style.background = 'green';
+else
+    document.body.style.background = 'red';
 ```

-You have to pass in a logger to each call.
-You probably want `sk.cl()` which
-is the console logger.
-Sidekick exports a few other loggers, as well as the
-`sk.Logger` interface if you want to write a custom one.
-For instance, maybe
-you want to log the page script/wallet conversation on your own server, so if
-something goes wrong, you hear about it.
-You can write your own logger which
-`POST`s the logs back to your own server, and just pass it in as an argument.
+This is the basic pattern in sidekick:
+-   there is a sequence of steps to talk to the wallet (`detect`, `connect`,
+    `address`, and then either `msg_sign` or `tx_sign_noprop`).
+-   each step returns this `Safe` type
+-   your code ends up being
+    - do step N
+    - if step N worked, proceed to step N+1
+    - otherwise, display an error message

+Everything in sidekick works pretty much exactly the way you would expect.
+There's no crazy wizardry, or situations where you touch thing A and it changes
+things B, C, and D behind your back.
+Sidekick doesn't try to outsmart you or
+guess what you are trying to do.

-Anyway, back in Februaryish of 2022, I ended up going to work trying to figure
+So, backstory: back in Februaryish of 2022, I ended up going to work trying to
-out how the SDK was communicating with Superhero.
-It turns out there's an
+figure out how the SDK was communicating with Superhero.
+It turns out there's
-event bus available to both the document and extension context, and posting
+an event bus available to both the document and extension context, and posting
 messages in said event bus is how the two communicate.

 Sidekick started at this time as just a scratch project to figure out what the